jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Several generations from the start of the Computer Age, items like smartphones, laptops, and smartwatches are so standard, the collaboration philosophy they foster is increasingly part of our lifestyle.
 That's why websites like WikiHow, IMDB, YouTube integrate so easily into our lives.
 Collaboration is today's big picture, the basic principle of the Computer Age's new philosophy.
 The people who see this best is the open-source community.

-## Open-Source Protagonists Pushing Us Into the Computer Age
+## Open-Source Protagonists Are Pushing Us Into the Computer Age

-Open-source is a community of digital inventors, designers, and programmers.
+The open-source is a community of digital inventors, designers, and programmers.
 They are the successors of the first digital protagonists—the ones leading us right now into the Computer Age.
 They live, breath, and promote collaboration at places like GitHub, Wikipedia, Dribbble, Udemy, Stack Overflow, Unsplash, and Slack.

 Open-source has given the world the Computer Age.
 Even if the world doesn't know it yet.
 Most people on the frontline still think that retail stores, manufacturing, and education are industries only for governments or big businesses to control.
 However, because of the open-source community, there are countless new tools available for the people to take control of their own products, identities, and lives.
 It's truly a new world.
 One where Cinderella can stop praying her fairy godmother gets her through the palace gates.
 Today she can walk off of Main Street and go to the ball because... everyone's always invited.